How to Become an Editor: A Guide for Beginners

 Make use of job boards, the social media, and freelancer sites

 You can search for book editing internships on sites like Indeed and LinkedIn — and if you’re still in school, or have recently graduated, see what you can find through your college’s job search portal.
 (Twitter is also a great place to be generally — managing editors and publishers post about vacancies and networking events they host all the time!)

 If you can’t find or can’t afford to take such an internship, you can look for short-term gigs on freelancing sites like Upwork.
 Be mindful that even with a compelling profile and plenty of self-marketing, you’ll probably still have to take jobs that don’t really interest you at first.
 For instance, you might plan to specialize in developmental editing, but you’ll be doing mostly copy and line editing in your early gigs.

 This part of your editing career is the definition of “the hustle.”
 You’ll be working long hours, not getting paid much, and feeling unsure about whether you even can be an editor.
 But if you manage to push through all that, you’ll emerge on the other side with plentiful knowledge and experience to serve as the foundation of your editing career.

 4. Find your niche as an editor

-The biggest silver lining of working so much is that you’ll start to form a very clear idea of your own editing niche: where your natural skills lie and what you most enjoy doing.
-So after a few months of experience, you should definitely be considering what kind of editor you want to be in the long-term!
+The biggest silver lining of working so much is that you’ll start to form a very clear idea of your own editing niche: where your natural skills lie and what you enjoy doing the most.
+So after a few months of experience, you should definitely be considering what kind of editor you want to be in the long term!

 📘 Book editors